 In addition to these adaptive products, HSBC insurance provides a Life Retirement Income plan for young employees to begin saving for their future and retirement.
 In fact, plan holders can retire at the age of 55-65, and get a guaranteed monthly payout of S$300 per month paying for a single premium, or a five or ten-year premium term option.
 Other excellent products include OnlineProtector, which covers up to S$1,000,000 for qualified critical illness.

-Specialising in vehicle, travel, retirement, life, and health insurance policies, Aviva from the UK offers great financial protection against almost any situation that can happen while you’re in Singapore.
+Specializing in vehicle, travel, retirement, life, and health insurance policies, Aviva from the UK offers great financial protection against almost any situation that can happen while you’re in Singapore.
 In addition to having personal and property protection, Aviva’s dollarDEX allows you to make do-it-yourself investments online.
-Why it’s attractive for many is its zero-fee requirement and risk profile questionnaire that helps beginners know where to put their money and get adequate return on investment over a modest amount of time.
+Why it’s attractive for many is its zero-fee requirement and risk profile questionnaire that helps beginners know where to put their money and get an adequate return on investment over a modest amount of time.

 Aviva also works with the government directly to provide MINDEF and MHA group insurance policies and the Public Officers Group Insurance Schemes.
 In doing so, they provide great options for those in public service.